gixium/ProgettoRetiLogiche2024/README.md

 ![fsm](/docs/report/img/fsm.png)

 The finite state machine is composed of 10 states, which are:
-- reset: state in which the module is located, following the asynchronous reset signal, where all signals are set to zero.
-This state can be reached from any other state at any point during computation;
+- `reset`: state in which the module is located, following the asynchronous reset signal, where all signals are set to zero.
+This state can be reached from any other state at` any` point during computation;
-- start: state in which, after reading the sequence length and its initial address, the counters are initialized.
-The FSM enters this state following a high `i_start` signal;
+- `start`: state in which, after reading the sequence length and its initial address, the counters are initialized.
+The FSM enters this state following a high `i_start` si`gnal`;
-- check: state in which the module verifies if there are still words to process.
-We have decided to insert it immediately after start to handle the case where the sequence is empty (length `i_k` equal to zero);
+- `check`: state in which the module verifies if there are still words to process.
+We have decided to insert it immediately after start to handle the case where the se`quence` is empty (length `i_k` equal to zero);
-- read_w: state in which the module requests the word to be read from the RAM;
+- `read_w`: state in which the module requests the word to be read from the RAM;
-- wait_w: state in which the module waits for the requested word to be available;
+- `wait_w`: state in which the module waits for the requested word to be available;
-- write_w: state in which the module sets the credibility value and overwrites, if necessary, the value of an unspecified word.
-The address of the word in question is also provided;
+- `write_w`: state in which the module sets the credibility value and overwrites, if necessary, the value of an unspecified word.
+The address of the word in question is al`so` provided;
-- write_c: state in which the module writes the credibility value.
+- `write_c`: state in which the module writes the credibility value.
 The address of the credibility value in question is also provided;
-- next_add: state in which the module updates the saved memory address and decrements the remaining word counter;
+- `next_add`: state in which the module updates the saved memory address and decrements the remaining word counter;
-- done: state in which the module signals the end of computation by raising `o_done`.
+- `done`: state in which the module signals the end of computation by raising `o_done`.
 The FSM enters this state only when there are no other words to process;
-- idle: state in which the module lowers `o_done` and waits for a new high `i_start` signal to start a new computation (at which point the FSM goes to the start state).
+- `idle`: state in which the module lowers `o_done` and waits for a new high `i_start` signal to start a new computation (at which point the FSM goes to the start state).
 This state is entered only when `i_start` is lowered.

 ### Processes Structure